jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 ```haskell
 data a :<|> b = a :<|> b
 ```
-Left sign of equality is used for type, right side for data.
+Left sign of equality is used for type, right side for data construction.
 Skimming over this, like true Haskellers we will ignore the [inner workings](http://hackage.haskell.org/package/servant-0.14/docs/src/Servant-API-Alternative.html#%3A%3C%7C%3E) .